Rams’ gambles pay off with the ultimate prize: The Super Bowl LVI title

 The most bizarre play of the half came when Bengals cornerback Vernon Hargreaves III, who was on the inactive list and not in uniform, ran onto the field to join the celebration of an end zone interception by safety Jessie Bates III.
 That resulted in the Bengals, by rule, being penalized for unsportsmanlike conduct for a player not in uniform being on the field.

 The game shifted quickly after halftime, with a 75-yard touchdown pass from Burrow to Higgins on the first snap of the third quarter.
-The officials missed a penalty on Higgins for grabbing Ramsey’s facemask on the play.
+The officials missed a penalty on Higgins for grabbing Ramsey’s face mask on the play.

 Stafford threw an interception to cornerback Chidobe Awuzie on the Rams’ first play of the third quarter, leading to a McPherson field goal.
 The Rams responded with a Matt Gay field goal after a trick play gone awry as Kupp overthrew Stafford.